venikkus/microsporidia_screening/README.md

 cd microsporidia_screening
 ```

-2. Use the provided `environment.yaml` file to create the conda environment:
+2. Use the provided `environment.yaml` file to create the conda environment.
+If you don't have conda, use these [installation instuctions](https://www.anaconda.com/docs/getting-started/miniconda/install#linux):

 ```bash
 conda env create -f environment.yaml